 As the customer fills out the application online there are a two big things that stick out to me as being different:

-- It’s All Online: there are a few other companies that do this but few do it as well as VisaHQ.
+- It’s All Online: There are a few other companies that do this now but few do it as well as VisaHQ.
 The entire application is online, including payment, so all you have to do is send them the documents they ask for.

 For those who are still worried about sending your passport to some company you don’t know (I know I was), you’ll be interested to hear about their customer service.

-After you apply for your China visa you’ll be assigned a dedicated account manager that you can call with any questions you might have.
+After you apply for your passport renewal or visa application you’ll be assigned a dedicated account manager that you can call with any questions you might have.
 They can answer questions, give you updates on the progress of your application and help solve any potential problems that might arise.

 Of course, I didn’t have a need to give my account manager a call.
 I was perfectly content using the VisaHQ online tracking page that allowed me to check real-time updates 24/7.
 It’s one of those services that really put my mind at ease, particularly because I had ordered my China visa expedited.